ahussien/Kendo-Multiselect-Treeview/README.md

 ## Usage

-### Basic usage
-1. Add the directive tag to the html page and set the model and options
+## Add the directive tag to the html page and set the model and options

 `<multiselect-dropdown-tree ng-model="categories" options="multiSelectOptions"></multiselect-dropdown-tree>`

-2. Add the ngKendoMultiselectDropdownTree module to the main module and initialize the model
+##  Add the ngKendoMultiselectDropdownTree module to the main module and initialize the model
 ```javascript
 var app = angular.module('app', ['ngKendoMultiselectDropdownTree']);
 app.controller('TestController', function($scope, $http) {